 This table illustrates the complementary nature of both systems.

-In today's interconnected markets knowing what TradFi is and why it stays central is essential.
-Position intelligently manage risks diligently and let the strengths of both systems work in your favor.
-The architecture continues to evolve.
-Stay informed and trade with clarity.
+In today’s connected financial world, understanding TradFi and why it remains important is essential.
+Make smart decisions, manage risks carefully, and use the strengths of both systems to your advantage.
+The financial system will continue changing, so stay informed and trade with confidence.